cloudwatt/nixpkgs-tungsten/README.md

 $ . ~/.nix-profile/etc/profile.d/nix.sh
 ```

 ### Build OpenContrail Components

 ```
-$ nix-build
+$ nix-build -A contrail32
 ```

 Or to build specific components
 ```
-$ nix-build -A contrailApi
+$ nix-build -A contrail32.api
-$ nix-build -A contrailControl # Take a while...
+$ nix-build -A contrail32.control # Take a while...
 ```

-`$ nix-env -f default.nix -qaP` to get the list of all components
+`$ nix-env -f default.nix -qaP -A contrail32` to get the list of all attributes

 ### Run tests

 ```
-$ nix-build -A test.contrail
+$ nix-build -A contrail32.test.allInOne
 ```

 This launches a vm, installs some Contrail services and runs some basic tests

 #### Build an all-in-one VM

 ```
-$ nix-build -A test.contrail.driver && QEMU_NET_OPTS="hostfwd=tcp::2222-:22" ./result/bin/nixos-run-vms
+$ nix-build -A contrail32.test.allInOne && QEMU_NET_OPTS="hostfwd=tcp::2222-:22" ./result/bin/nixos-run-vms

 ```